+In September 1911

+at a meeting of the

+Worksop Urban

+District Council, it

+was requested that

+it's Recreation

+Ground Committee

-In September 1911 at a meeting of the Worksop Urban District Council it was requested that it's Recreation Ground Committee "take into consideration the desirability of completing the layout of the Recreation Ground at an early date".
+"take into consideration the desirability of completing the layout of the Recreation Ground at an early date".

-A full layout plan was presented by the Recreation Ground Committee in November subsequently approved.
+A full layout plan was presented by the Recreation Ground Committee in November 1911 to the Council which was subsequently approved.
 The approved plan included the purchasing of 100 lime trees and 20 poplar trees (many of these original lime trees survive today).